<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Are Similar Frameworks Still Worth Implementing Separately?

 Some frameworks are very similar to each other in function.
-The losing company claimed that the RMF which the company had implemented was so robust, adding the CSF didn’t matter.
+The losing company claimed that the RMF that the company had implemented was so robust, that adding the CSF didn’t matter.
 In short, they were saying the frameworks are pretty much the same.

 Although it’s true there are similarities between frameworks—which means your second framework will be easier to implement than the first—the U.S. Government Accountability Office ruled similar frameworks are separately valuable.
-To quote the report: “The two NIST standards are separate and complementary.”
+The report states, “The two NIST standards are separate and complementary.”

-On that note, it might be worth implementing as many frameworks as possible since each framework will be progressively easier to implement.
-But unfortunately, the more frameworks you implement, the more difficult it will be to keep track of them all, especially for companies managing these processes with spreadsheets.
-However, there are cybersecurity management solutions that are working to streamline NIST and DFARS compliance.
+On that note, it might be worth implementing as many frameworks as possible since each will be progressively easier.
+Unfortunately, the more frameworks you implement, the more difficult it will be to keep track of them all, especially for companies managing these processes with spreadsheets.
+However, cybersecurity management solutions are working to streamline NIST and DFARS compliance.

 How to crosswalk from one framework to another